rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-07-28-9a525af4fda09312-appeal-no-6463-of-2025-filed-by-supriya-das.md

 source: sebi
 stocks: []
 tags:
-- rti-appeal
+- appeal
 - extreme-loss-margin
-- options-trading
 - hedged-positions
+- margin
+- options
-- margin-requirements
+- rti
 - trader-education
-- appellate-authority
 title: RTI Appeal No. 6463 of 2025 by Supriya Das - Request for Information on Extreme Loss Margin and Trading Support Measures
 ---